 The nation’s current minimum wage of $7.25 per hour has not been increased since 2007.
-In 2013, President Obama proposed increasing the nation’s minimum wage to $10.10 per hour.
-The Raise the Wage Act of 2015 (S. 1150 and H.R.
-2150), introduced by Senator Patty Murray and Representative Bobby Scott, would increase the minimum wage from its current rate of $7.25 per hour in three steps – to $8.00 three months after enactment, $10.00 after two years, $11.00 after three years and $12.00 after four years.
+The Raise the Wage Act of 2017 (S. 1242 and H.R.
+15), introduced by Senators Patty Murray, Bernie Sanders and Representatives Bobby Scott and Keith Ellison would increase the federal minimum wage from its current rate of $7.25 per hour in eight steps to $15 per hour by 2024.
+The first step in 2017 would raise the minimum wage to $9.25 per hour.
 Although many retirees may question what impact an increase in the minimum wage would have on their lives, the increase could make a difference for seniors.

 Who Would Be Affected?

 A common myth, perpetuated by the media, is that an increase in the minimum wage would primarily affect teenagers.
-To the contrary, 89 percent of the 35 million workers who would benefit by an increase are age 20 or older, and 56 percent are women.
+Actually, fewer than 10 percent of those affected by an increase are teenagers.
+To the contrary, more than half of the 41 million workers who would benefit by an increase are age 25-54, and 56 percent are women.
 More affected workers are age 55 or older than are teenagers.
-In fact, 15.3 percent of those who would benefit from an increase in the minimum wage are age 55 or older, as compared to 10.7 percent of teenagers.
-Although the majority of workers who would benefit from increasing the minimum wage are white (53.2 percent), more than one-third (34.7 percent) of all African Americans would receive higher pay, while nearly 40 percent (37.8 percent) of all Latinos would benefit.
+In fact, 16.1 percent of those who would benefit from an increase in the minimum wage are age 55 or older, as compared to 9.8 percent of teenagers.
+Although the majority of workers who would benefit from increasing the minimum wage are white, 40 percent of all African Americans would receive higher pay, while 34 percent of all Latinos would benefit.

 What Would An Increase Mean For The Economy?